 The Workflow offers various working methods.
 The following solutions can be used in the Workflow:

-- An Article-based working method: Print data is structured using by using: Collections, "ready for press" production, a Customer-specific map of colors is made and approved.
-Only then is the data imposed and output to a Production Job.
+- An Article-based working method: Print data is structured by using: Collections, "ready for press" production, and a Customer-specific map of colors is made and approved.
+Only then the data is imposed and output to a Production Job.

-- An Order-based working method: Print data can be organized as an Order with different Order Items, processed, a Customer-specific map of colors is made, approved and transferred to a Production Job.
+- An Order-based working method: Print data can be organized as an Order with different Order Items and is afterward processed.
+Then a Customer-specific map of colors is made, approved, and transferred to a Production Job.
 Whether an Order becomes a Production Job or a Production Job results from several Orders can be determined by the company's preferred working method.

 - An Automated working method: Print data can be automatically created as Articles, Orders, or Production Jobs based on information from the leading ERP system or, by creating Hotfolders which then create Production Jobs.